sferez/BacktestMe/readMe.md

 To simulate a precise asset / timeframe and SMA values just run the test.py with the correct parameter.
 The test.py include visualisation

-For AlgoVibes :
-If you have time may you check if my code is correct, like for the log return and positions calcul.
-Thx